Psykotikism/Mutant_Tanks/INFORMATION.md

 		// "Jump Hit" - When a survivor is hit by the Mutant Tank's claw or rock, or a survivor hits the Mutant Tank with a melee weapon, the survivor jumps uncontrollably.
 		// - "Jump Chance"
 		// - "Jump Hit Mode"
-		// Requires "mt_jump.smx" to be installed.
+		// Requires "mt_abilities.smx" to be compiled with "mt_jump.sp" to work.
 		"Jump Ability"
 		{
 			// Admins with one or more of these access flags have access to this ability.